BlackSoi1/EZ_List/README.md

  This software is designed for anyone who wants to keep tracking their to-do list, managing their work and reminding them not to miss the deadline.
 Since the second year in university, there are much more assignments and tests.
-I find it is difficult to remember all the deadlines in mind.
+I find it is difficult to remember all the tasks in mind.
 I used fews to-do list applications before.
 However, in my opinion, these softwares are too "powerful".
 For example, some of them have a news section and some of them can edit the background picture of the list.
 I want to make a simple to-do list application that only do *"to-do list"* work.